jacksheehy15/milestone-project-1/README.md

 GitHub:
 GitHub is used to store the projects code after being pushed from Git.
 Figma
-Figma was used to creat my template/wireframes and to make my idea come to life
+Figma was used to creat my template/wireframes and to make my idea come to life.
-Balsamiq:
+FreeLogoDesign
-Balsamiq was used to create the wireframes during the design process.
+FreeLogoDesign was used to create the organisation logo that can be found in the header and the footer.
 Testing
 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.